 What Is the Potential Settlement Amount for Wrongful Death Claims?

 The amount you can seek damages for will vary, based on the specific circumstances of your wrongful death claim and case.
 Some of the items that can be included when determining your monetary compensation are:

 You may also be able to seek punitive damages in Texas, and these are entirely up to the court to award.
-If you lost a loved one due to an injury accident caused by another, please feel free to contact Schechter, McElwee, Shaffer, & Harris, L.L.P. at 713-364-0723 for a free case evaluation and consultation appointment today.
+If you lost a loved one due to an injury accident caused by another, please feel free to contact Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers at 713-364-0723 for a free case evaluation and consultation appointment today.